oracle-livelabs/goldengate/goldengate-microservices23ai-modern/asyncapi/asyncapi.md

 ### Objectives

 In this lab, you will:
-* Create a publication with Oracle GoldenGate Data Streams and a subscription using the AsyncAPI framework.
+* Create a GoldenGate Data Stream from a running database capture.
+* Implement a web-based subscriber tool to connect to the stream via WebSocket.
+* Visualize and simulate real-time JSON event consumption in a browser.

 ## Task 1: Create the Publisher Stream